- Recognize slang and idioms.

 Hey guys, let’s learn about slang and other cool stuff like that!
 It will be awesome, trust me.
 This section is off the hook!

-Edit the business e-mail by replacing any slang words and phrases with more formal language.
+Edit the business e-mail by replacing any gendered language and slang words and phrases with more formality and appropriateness.

 I am writing to follow up on my interview from last week.
 First of all, it was awesome to meet you.
 You are a really cool lady.
 I believe I would be a pro at all the stuff you mentioned that would be required of me in this job.
 I am not a workaholic, but I do work hard and “take care of business.”
 Haha.
 Please contact me if you have any questions or concerns.